Crisp and Co. Banner Image

 Now, you are no longer able to apply for a Conditional Order until 20 weeks after the Divorce Application has been issued by the court.
 This ‘cooling off’ period has been introduced to provide separating couples with a chance to reflect on their divorce and to be sure that they are making the right decision.

-How do you apply for a Conditional Order?
+How do you apply for Conditional Orders in divorce?

 To be able to apply for a Conditional Order, you first need to have gone through various steps under the new no-fault divorce law.